British police reportedly investigating new allegations against Kevin Spacey

 London's Metropolitan Police had previously confirmed three other investigations against Spacey, bringing the total to six.
 He also faces a wave of sexual misconduct allegations in the United States.

-British police, who do not publicly identify suspects in many crime cases, provided NBC News with details about the three new allegations that matched those in the TMZ report, but didn't name Spacey:
+British police, who do not publicly identify suspects in many crime cases, provided NBC News with details about the three new allegations that matched those in the TMZ report.
+They did not name Spacey.

 - Five months ago, on Feb.
 8, a man reported that he had been sexually assaulted in 2008 in Lambeth, the London borough that is home to the Old Vic.